Deformation Cones of nested Braid fans: Introduction

 \subsection{Acknowledgements}

-The second author is partially supported by NSF grant DMS-1265702 and a grant from the Simons Foundation \#426756.
-The final writing of the work was completed when both authors were attending the program ``Geometric and Topological Combinatorics'' at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2017 semester, and they were partially supported by the NSF grant DMS-1440140.
+The second author is partially supported by National Science Foundation grant DMS-1265702 and a grant from the Simons Foundation \#426756.
+The final writing of the work was completed when both authors were attending the program ``Geometric and Topological Combinatorics'' at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2017 semester, and they were partially supported by the National Science Foundation grant DMS-1440140.

 The authors would like to thank Federico Ardila and Brian Osserman for helpful discussion, and thank Alex Fink and Christian Haase for explaining Theorem \ref{thm:bary1}.